TheLogicMaster/lm8/docs/LIBRARIES.md

 This adds support for interfacing with 4 row I2C driven LCDs.
 It's based off of the Adafruit Arduino library, so the same basic functionality is provided.
 Doesn't support creating custom characters.

+## PCA9685 PWM Expander
+The PCA9685 is an I2C controlled 12-channel PWM driver used by common Arduino PWM expander boards.
+The library allows using all of the basic functionality provided by the chip.
+See `Servo Wave` for an example on calculating and setting the board frequency and controlling pin duty cycles.
+Though the PCA9685 has 12-bit duty cycle control, only the top 8 most significant bits are used for simplicity.
+The library doesn't allow explicitly setting the on/off ticks for channels, instead taking just the duty cycle as a parameter, since that should cover most applications.

 ## Graphics
 This library is responsible for graphics utility subroutines corresponding to the VGA/emulator display output.
 Currently, only provides a software sprite drawing routine.